rhubarb raspberry rye crumble

 preparation

-2. In a bowl of a stand mixer fitted with the paddle attachment, cream together the butter, sugar, and salt on medium-high speed until fluffy, about 3 minutes.
+1. In a bowl of a stand mixer fitted with the paddle attachment, cream the butter, sugar, and salt on medium-high speed until fluffy, about 3 minutes.

-3. Scrape down the sides of the bowl and turn the speed to low.
+2. Scrape down the sides of the bowl and turn the speed to low.
 Sprinkle in the oats, flours, almonds, and cardamom; let the machine run until the ingredients are incorporated and the mixture starts to gather into a rough streusel, 3 to 5 minutes, scraping down the bowl as needed.
-Keep in a cool spot or covered in the fridge while you organise the filling.
+Keep in a cool spot or cover in the fridge while you organise the filling.

-A few times I made this the streusel topping became quite doughy rather than flakey when mixing; it wasn´t a problem as once it sits in the fridge for a bit it is easy to break up with the fingers and crumble over the top.
+A few times I made this, the streusel topping became quite doughy rather than flakey when mixed; it wasn´t a problem, as once it sits in the fridge for a bit, it is easy to break up with the fingers and crumble over the top.

-4. In a large bowl, combine the rhubarb, raspberries, lemon juice, sugar, cornflour, and salt.
+1. Combine the rhubarb, raspberries, lemon juice, sugar, cornflour, and salt in a large bowl.
 Split the vanilla bean down its length, scrape the seeds into the bowl, and add the pod as well – fold everything until the cornflour disappears.

 rhubarb filling

-6. With clean hands, crumble the streusel over the filling, in haphazard and uneven heaps.
+2. With clean hands, crumble the streusel over the filling in haphazard and uneven heaps.

-8. Cool on a rack for 30 minutes before considering eating.
-Serve warm or cold, with vanilla ice cream or thick yoghurt.
+4. Let it cool on a rack for 30 minutes before eating.
+Serve warm or cold with vanilla ice cream or thick yogurt.

 rhubarb